eragonruan/text-detection-ctpn/README.md

 # demo
 - to run the demo, you have to build nms implement in cython or cuda first
 - you can change USE_GPU_NMS in ctpn/text.yml to decide whether to use gpu nms or cython nms
+- You can modify lib/utils/setup.py if you do not want build nms implemented in cuda.
 ```shell
 cd lib/utils
 chmod +x make.sh